Adapting to different learning needs

 March 21, 2019

-Thrive in school, support at home and adapt your approach if your child has Additional Support Needs; Charlotte Gater, Head of Curriculum at Explore Learning, shares her top tips for families.
+Thrive in school, support at home and adapt your approach if your child has Additional Support Needs; Charlotte Gater, Head of Curriculum at Explore Learning, shares her top tips for families on how to adapt to different learning needs.

 - Ask your child good questions about their day.
 Who hasn’t experienced asking a child ‘How was your day?’ and getting the ‘fine’ response?
 By asking questions that encourage your child to give more informative answers you can then engage in much better conversations about their learning.
 Try some of these: